deepjavalibrary/djl-spring-boot-starter-demo/README.md

 ## Deploying to PCF

 Make sure your manifest.yml file contains valid S3 access credentials.
-You can specify your own bucket in [application.properties] (djl-spring-boot-app/src/main/resources/application.properties) and [web application.properties](djl-spring-boot-web/src/main/resources/application.properties).
+You can specify your own bucket in [application.properties](djl-spring-boot-app/src/main/resources/application.properties) and [web application.properties](djl-spring-boot-web/src/main/resources/application.properties).

 Use the following command to deploy: